UBS appoints heads for global tech, deals teams

-July 28 (Reuters) - Swiss bank UBS Group AG on Tuesday made senior appointments to its technology, media and telecommunications (TMT) and M&A teams, according to an internal memo seen by Reuters.
+(Reuters) - Swiss bank UBS Group AG (UBSG.S) on Tuesday made senior appointments to its technology, media and telecommunications (TMT) and M&A teams, according to an internal memo seen by Reuters.

 UBS said Jason Auerbach, who joined the company from investment bank Jefferies in 2016, will now jointly head its global TMT team.

-The bank also appointed Nestor Paz-Galindo, who joined UBS four years ago from JPMorgan, as global co-head of M&A.
+The bank also appointed Nestor Paz-Galindo, who joined UBS four years ago from JPMorgan (JPM.N), as global co-head of M&A.

 Philipp Beck will succeed Paz-Galindo as head of Europe, Middle-East and Africa M&A, while David Descoteaux and Solon Kentas have been appointed co-heads of Americas M&A, UBS said in the memo.